 The Thai-Burma Railway Story

 As hostilities spread across Asia in 1942, with the fall of the Philippines and Singapore, the strongest remaining Allied presence was in India.
 A long-term strategic goal of the Japanese was to link up with the Germans in the Middle East by driving the Allies out of India.
 To this end they had amassed a large army in Burma.
 But it became increasingly difficult to supply these forces by sea.
 Allied submarines and bombers constantly harassed the shipping lanes.
 The toll of ships sailing towards Burma in the Andaman Sea was particularly great.

 There was an efficient rail link between Bangkok and Singapore and also within Burma, but there was no railway from Thailand to Burma.
-Apparently, in the latter part of the 19th century, the British had explored the possibility of constructing such a link but surveyors deemed it too costly if not nearly impossible to span the 415-kilometers (258 mi) between Ban Pong, Thailand, and Thanbyuzayat, Burma.
+Apparently, in the latter part of the 19th century, the British had explored the possibility of constructing such a link but surveyors deemed it too costly if not nearly impossible to span the 415-kilometers (248 miles) between NongPlaDuk, Thailand and Thanbyuzayat, Burma.

 But in early-1942, the Japanese found themselves in a rather unique position.
 They had tens of thousands of British and Australian POWs in Singapore.
 The first prisoners of war, about 3,000 Australians, left Changi Prison on 14 May 1942 and journeyed by sea to Tavoy.
-They worked on airfields and other infrastructure initially before beginning construction of the railway in September 1942 near Thanbyuzayat, the northern terminus of the railway.
-The first to work in Thailand — about 3,000 British soldiers– left Changi by train in June 1942 to Ban Pong, the southern terminus of the railway.
-More prisoners of war (including Americans) were imported from Singapore and the Dutch East Indies as construction advanced.
+They worked on airfields and other infrastructure initially before construction of the railway in September 1942 near Thanbyuzayat was begun.
+The first to work in Thailand — about 3,000 British soldiers– left Changi by train in June 1942 to Ban Pong, the eastern terminus of the railway.
+More prisoners of war (including Americans) were imported from Java (via Singapore) as construction advanced.